jimnoneill/CarD-Few/README.md

 ```
 This will output the classifications directly to your terminal.

+# Validation
+Model was trained 80\20 split on 4 contextual categories.
+1. Carcinogen implication.
+2. Negative conclusion of carcinogenicty.
+3. Antineoplasticity implication.
+4. Unknown\other classification.
+F1 0.926

 ## Contributing
 We welcome contributions to CarD-Few!
 Whether it's adding new features, improving documentation, or reporting issues, please feel free to reach out.